Why Eating Seasonally in Portugal Is a Must for Food Lovers

 • Kiwi is also in season in the north and center of the country.

-• One fruit that you absolutely have to try if you’re visiting Portugal in winter is the Pêra Rocha, a variety of pear grown in the West Region that holds a Protected Designation of Origin.
-Although it’s absolutely delicious on its own, you can also try it in the classic dessert of pêra bêbada (drunken pear) which involves simmering the fruit in sugar, spices, red wine, and Port wine.
+• One fruit that you absolutely have to try if you’re visiting Portugal in winter is the Pêra Rocha.
+This variety of pear grows in the West Region and holds a Protected Designation of Origin.
+It is absolutely delicious on its own.
+You can also try it in the classic dessert of pêra bêbada (drunken pear).
+Cooks simmer the fruit in sugar, spices, red wine, and Port wine.

-• Couve is probably the type of vegetable most closely associated with winter in Portugal; it’s in season from roughly November to April.
-This category includes various kinds of cabbage, Brussels sprouts, cauliflower, and leafy greens like couve-portuguesa, which is similar to kale or collard greens.
-This last variety is the star ingredient of caldo verde, an iconic kale soup that also contains puréed potatoes and chouriço and is traditionally eaten on New Year’s Eve.
+• Couve is probably the type of vegetable most closely associated with winter in Portugal.
+It’s in season from roughly November to April.
+This category includes various kinds of cabbage, Brussels sprouts, cauliflower, and leafy greens like couve-portuguesa.
+This last variety is similar to kale or collard greens.
+It is the star ingredient of caldo verde, an iconic kale soup that also contains puréed potatoes and chouriço.
+Locals traditionally eat this soup on New Year’s Eve.

-Other hearty winter recipes often include bacalhau (salt cod) which is far from local in origin but highly traditional during the holiday season.
-There’s also Portuguese cozido, a hearty stew with a little bit of everything—various meats, cabbage, potatoes, and more—that’s the perfect meal to warm you up on cold days.
-If you happen to be visiting the island of São Miguel in the Azores, try the local version; it’s cooked underground with volcanic steam.
+Other hearty winter recipes often include bacalhau (salt cod).
+This fish is far from local in origin but highly traditional during the holiday season.
+There’s also Portuguese cozido, a hearty stew with a little bit of everything—various meats, cabbage, potatoes, and more.
+It’s the perfect meal to warm you up on cold days.
+If you visit the island of São Miguel in the Azores, try the local version.
+They cook it underground with volcanic steam.

-• São Miguel, the largest island in the Azores, is famous for its incredibly sweet pineapples, which are grown in greenhouses.
+• São Miguel, the largest island in the Azores, is famous for its incredibly sweet pineapples.
+Farmers grow these in greenhouses.

 • Madeira, on the other hand, is known for its unusually small and sweet bananas.
-These fruits are produced year round in São Miguel and Madeira, respectively.
+Growers produce these fruits year round in São Miguel and Madeira, respectively.

 A person cutting into their bacalhau at a restaurant.